-A big "thank you" to Englishman, John Chaplin for sharing part of his extensive collection of rare vintage bike photos with us here on "Just Solos".
+A big "thank you" to Englishman, the late John Chaplin for sharing part of his extensive collection of rare vintage bike photos with us here on "Just Solos".
 John will always be one of the World's most respected

 John passed away on March 20 2019.